SciSharp/LLamaSharp/docs/LLamaModel/parameters.md

 The usage of `logger` will be further introduced in [logger doc](../More/log.md).
 The `encoding` is the encoding you want to use when dealing with text via this model.

-The most improtant of all, is the `ModelParams`, which is defined as below.
+The most important of all, is the `ModelParams`, which is defined as below.
 We'll explain the parameters step by step in this document.

 ```cs
 public class ModelParams